-Opponent travelling from Finland: The Custos can start travel bookings for the Opponent by e-mail to the administrative services (email@example.com).
-The e-mail titled Travel reservation/ SocSci/ Opponent should include the follorwing information: who is travelling for whose defense, when, which wbs is used for costs and how to contact the person travelling (e-mail address).
+The Custos can start travel bookings for the Opponent by e-mail to the administrative services (email@example.com) informing who is coming to shoes defence.
+The e-mail titled Travel reservation/ SocSci/ Opponent should include also the proft centre and the wbs-code: H700 / wbs 7700100.

-Opponent travelling from abroad: If the Opponent fills in the travel reservation e-form her-/himself, the administrative services receives all necessary information to make the reservations through it.
+The Opponent fills in the form with the information related to the travel arrangements her-/himself, and the administrative services receives all necessary information to make the reservations through it.
 The link to the form has been sent to the Opponent and the Custos.

 The opponent’s travel claim form will be sent both to the opponent and the custos.
 The form must be returned signed by the opponent together with scanned receipts to the Faculty’s doctoral student services (firstname.lastname@example.org) or as instructed in the travel form, directly as s pdf-file to the invoicing robot: email@example.com